| |

 So change the network drive's letter to a higher one to get the lower ones available for external drives.
 Or let my USB Drive Letter Manager change the letters of USB drives for you.

-The problem persists when an external drive is attached before the user logs on.
+In general the problem persists when an external drive is attached before the user logs on.
 The mapping of the network drives fails when their drive letter is in use.
-USBDLM fixes this when configured appropriate.
+USBDLM fixes this when configured appropriately.

 New external drive not partitioned